 Theorem 3.4 (Infinite Goldberg).
-There are infinitely many even positive integers $n \geq 6$ having at least one representation as sum of two primes.
+There are infinitely many even positive integers $n \ge 6$ having at least one representation as sum of two primes.

 Proof.
-As an equivalent to the claim we prove that there exist nonempty CoPs for almost all generators $n \geq 6$.
-We construct by virtue of Lemma 3.3 chains of nonempty CoPs starting with generators n = 2p for all $p \geq 3$.
-These are infinitely many chains with infinite lengths for each.
-By this procedure we reproduce all nonempty CoPs.
+As an equivalent to the claim we prove that there exist nonempty CoPs for infinitely many generators $n \ge 6$.
+We construct by virtue of Lemma 3.3 all chains of nonempty CoPs starting with generators $n_o = p + 3$ for all $p \ge 3$.
+These are infinitely many chains with infinite lengths of each one.

 But whether each even number ≥ 6 generates a CoP in this pool, remains still open.